stevob14/passivecash/index.md

 Rental properties are another way to earn passive cash but require a large initial investment.
 If you have the capital, all you need is minimal time commitment.
 First, you'll want to look for a home that will require little to no repair cost that is ideally in the same city as you're located in.
 After purchasing, you'll need to market your home to find a tenant.
 The best way to market your home is to hire a property management company.
 This will typically cost you between 8% - 10% of the monthly rent in addition to other fees that may be involved.
 However, in my opinion, hiring a property management company is necessary as it will greatly reduce the amount of work required by you.
 After all, we are looking for a way to earn passive cash.

 Also, remember that this home is your responsibility.
-If the air condition breaks, or the roof needs to be repaired, these are expenses that you'll have to pay.
-This is why it's important to have cash reserves in case of these unexpected costs.
+If the air condition breaks, or the roof needs to be repaired, these are expenses that you'll have to pay out of pocket.
+This is why it's important to have cash reserves in the event of potential property expenses.

 Lastly, I recommend learning your rights and the rights of your tenants by reading the Fair Housing Amendments(FHA) Act.